TLW's Chess Historyscope

 In 1909 the Correspondence Chess League of Am. is founded in New York City.

-In 1910 Austrian chess master Carl Schlecter (1874-1918) draws world champ Emanuel Lasker (1868-1941) at the world chess championships, becoming the first person in 16 years to come close to beating him; if he had won the last game, he would have taken the title; German-Am. leading chess amateur Edward Lasker (1885-1981) plays a chess game with Moritz Lewitt in Hamburg, Germany, which becomes famous for "the ultimate swindle", where Lewitt (black) rescues a sure-loss by getting himself trapped in a stalemate (forced draw).
+In 1910 Austrian chess master Carl Schlecter (1874-1918) draws world champ Emanuel Lasker (1868-1941) at the world chess championships, becoming the first person in 16 years to come close to beating him; if he had won the last game, he would have taken the title; on Sept.
+29-30 German-born leading Am. chess amateur Edward Lasker (1885-1981) plays a chess game with German chess master Moritz Lewitt (1860-1936) in Berlin, Germany, which becomes famous for "the ultimate swindle", where Lewitt (black) rescues a sure-loss by getting himself trapped in a stalemate (forced draw).

 On July 20, 1912 the Levitsky-Marshall Chess Game in Breslau (Wroclaw) between Russian chess champ (1911-12) Stepan Levitsky (Stefan Lewitzki) (1876-1924) and Am. chess champ (1909-36) Frank James Marshall (1877-1944) sees Marshall get ahead by a piece, then unexpectedly put his queen in jeopardy to win, allegedly triggering a shower of gold from spectators.